cloud-ark/kubeplus/README.md

 <img src="./docs/crd-for-crds-1.png" width="650" height="250" class="center">
 </p>

 To understand this further let us see how a multi-tenant platform service can be created from WordPress Deployment Helm chart.
-The Helm chart creates wordpress pod that depends on a MySQL custom resource.
+The Helm chart creates Wordpress pod that depends on a MySQL custom resource.
 The MySQL Operator is assumed to be installed on the cluster.
 KubePlus takes Helm chart and other policy and monitoring inputs through ResourceComposition CRD as shown below to deliver a new CRD for Wordpress as-a-Service.